-Indeed, by 2020, the number of positions for data and analytics experts in the U.S. is expected to increase by 364,000 to a total of more than 2.7 million, according to a 2017 report from a labor market analytics company.
+Indeed, by 2020, the number of positions for data and analytics experts in the U.S. is expected to increase by 364,000 to a total of more than 2.7 million, according to a 2017 report from a labour market analytics company.

 5. Cognitive Science

 This is a relatively new interdisciplinary field that blends elements of psychology, computer science, philosophy, neuroscience, and linguistics.
-In other words, it studies the mind, its processes and the nature of intelligence.
+In other words, it studies the mind, its processes, and the nature of intelligence.
 There is growing demand towards this program amongst the students.

 There's an emphasis on how to think critically and engage in constructive problem-solving activities across industries.
-Graduates in Cognitive science majors can go on to work in health care settings, such as in hospital administration or as research coordinators in labs; neuropsychological testing centers; business-related careers such as marketing; and the technology sector.
+Graduates in Cognitive science majors can go on to work in health care settings, such as in hospital administration or as research coordinators in labs; neuropsychological testing centres; business-related careers such as marketing; and the technology sector.

-Schools with dedicated cognitive science programs include the University of California—Berkeley, the University of California—San Diego, Rice University in Houston and the University of Pennsylvania.
+Schools with dedicated cognitive science programs include the University of California—Berkeley, the University of California—San Diego, Rice University in Houston, and the University of Pennsylvania.